All Episodes

 Bill Gates, get a deal with the globalists and start neutron bombing the public.

-Just neutron bomb everybody, then we don't kill the Earth that the humans are getting rid of.
+Then we don't kill the earth and the humans are gotten rid of.

 Maybe he's right.